aronedwards91/CYOA-Viewer/README.md

 - Fonts: Need to be converted to [Base64](https://www.opinionatedgeek.com/codecs/base64encoder) then add the string to public as a json (see example),
 - Font tip: to format export from linked site correctly to .json, use vscode's replace to remove the line endings.

-## Backup Data

-Click on Tools +, then backup (or download file), copy the string given.

 #### Currently includes:

 img embedding -<img> not css,